 If your baby is more than 4 months old and is waking to feed more than twice a night, it may be time for a change.
 You can help your baby—and yourself—sleep better and longer.
-The goal is to help your baby learn self-comfort so that you are not your baby's only source of comfort at night.
+The goal is to help your baby learn self-comfort so that you're not your baby's only source of comfort at night.

 During the newborn phase, your baby needs to eat every 1 to 3 hours.
 Feeding your baby on demand leaves you little time to sleep between nighttime feedings, but it only lasts a few weeks.
 You can expect your baby to start feeding less often at night than during the day.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Current as of:
+Current as of: March 1, 2023

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.